harshvishwakarma9575/veritas---Fake-Real-News-Detector/README.md

 ## ⚠️ Disclaimer

-Veritas is an **AI-assisted news analysis project** developed for educational and research purposes.
+Veritas is an **assisted news analysis project** developed for educational and research purposes.

 The application does not guarantee that a news article is objectively true or false.
-AI models can make mistakes, misunderstand context, or produce inaccurate conclusions.
+Models can make mistakes, misunderstand context, or produce inaccurate conclusions.

 For important claims, users should verify information through **reliable primary sources, official records, and established fact-checking organizations**.